maitymondeep/ruby-app/README.md

 ![](./images/pipeline_flow.png)

 ### Part 2 - Manifests
 I've configured a helm chart that will deploy the application to the Kubernetes cluster via ArgoCD deployment.
 I've tried to cover best security practices, reliability and availability, and mentioned some key highlights below.
-[Click here to see the Helm Chart](./infrastructure/helm-chart/templates/)
+[Click here to see manifest files in the Helm Chart](./infrastructure/helm-chart/templates/)

 - Highly available and load-balanced
     - I have configured `HPA`.
 So, there minimum pod count is set as `2` or the static replica count minimum as `2` with disabled HPA.